Gaia-Q-Air/assets/AS/BW/readme.md

 ### Configuration Management Systems
 - **Git:** A distributed version control system for tracking changes in source code.
 - **Subversion (SVN):** A version control system for maintaining current and historical versions of files.

 ---

+## Recommended Next Steps

+1. **Means of Compliance Document:** Detail the methodologies for compliance demonstration.
+2. **Special Conditions Request:** Prepare for EASA if BWB/quantum aspects are novel.
+3. **Certification Program Plan:** Timeline and resource allocation.
+4. **Compliance Checklist:** Track all requirements and sub-requirements.
+5. **Quantum Systems Safety Assessment:** Dedicated safety analysis for quantum systems.

+---